Back to Home

 Note that the Japanese produce a type of enamel called Tea Goldstone or just Goldstone (Chakin-seki) which fires very similarly.
 This is still available in Japan, but only comes in brown.
 I have some, but have not been totally successful with it and when I am I will update this post.

 In any case, the "glitter" is produced by small pieces of crystals of metallic copper.
 I tried to use filed copper bits and that didn't work for me because the copper oxidized.
 For some reason in the pulverized goldstone or Chakin-seki, the oxidation is not a problem.
-I have used the pulverized goldstone successfully mixed with flux, transparents and opaques for both leaded and unleaded enamels.
+I have used the pulverized goldstone successfully mixed with flux, transparents and sometimes with opaques for both leaded and unleaded enamels.
 I have also used it in Cloisonne which requires grinding at the end and refiring to gloss and which works well.
 Here is a piece to show what I've done.
-I have noticed two things: 1) it doesn't work well directly on copper or silver and 2) you can only fire it about 2-3 times before it goes away (sinks into surrounding enamel?), but you can reapply and fire and it's fine.
+I have noticed a few things:

 The golden flecks you see in the border of the decal are glittery when moved from side to side.